Persola/perhaps-foliage/RESEARCH_NOTES.md

 * should I be formalizing tree edits according to tree rewriting stuff?
   * probably not necessary but maybe I should do some reading
   * to make sure I have a reasonably compatible set of transformations
+  * trees _must_ be closed under edits
+  * edits could also guide the user towards obeying the grammar
+    * but maybe this should be strictly integrationland
+    * user's ability to mutate fluidly vs. editor's grammar-awareness
 * solving the N x M problem
   * i.e., combinatorial complexity between languages and development environments
   * Microsoft's [Language Server Protocol](https://github.com/microsoft/language-server-protocol) does a good job of solving this problem for current editors/languages